-I studied Social Sciences and Sociology at the University of Duisburg-Essen.
-During my main studies, I started working as a student trainee in HR at a Cologne office Company.
+I have a degree in social sciences or sociology at the University Studied Duisburg-Essen.
+During my main studies, I started working as a student in the HR department at a Cologne company Company.

-Although I was taken over by the company for a limited period, the employment relationship ended in December 2008 and was not extended due to the great crisis.
+Although I was from the Company taken on for a limited period, but unfortunately the employment ended in December 2008 and was due to the large Crisis not extended.